thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 *** Configure axios `nuxt.config.js` ***

-The set up requires telling `mynuxt` about the axios `baseURL` and opitionally setting up debugging.
+The set up requires telling `mynuxt` about the axios `baseURL` and optionally setting up debugging.
 Open the file `nuxt.config.js` in your code editor.

-In the `modules` seciton of the file you will see that `axios` is already added to our app.
+In the `modules` sectiton of the file, you will see that `axios` is already added to our app.
 Underneath the `modules` array add and axios block:

 ```js